AdaptiveParticles/LibAPR/README.md

 * CMake 3.6 or higher
 * LibTIFF 4.0 or higher

-NB: This update to 2.0 introduces changes to IO and iteration that are not compatable with old versions.

 ## Building

-The repository requires sub-modules, so the repository needs to be cloned recursively:
+The repository requires submodules, and needs to be cloned recursively:

 ```
 git clone --recursive https://github.com/cheesema/LibAPR